Facing protests, Lebanon approves emergency economic reforms

-Lebanon approved an emergency package of economic reforms on Monday, in response to a wave of anti-government protests that Prime Minister Saad al-Hariri praised for breaking down sectarian barriers and restoring a sense of national unity.
+Lebanon approved an emergency package of economic reforms on Monday in response to countrywide protests against economic mismanagement, but demonstrators stayed in the streets and foreign investors said the moves did not go far enough.

-Across the country, people blocked roads for a fifth day.
-Schools, banks and businesses closed.
-Hundreds of thousands of people have flooded the streets, furious at a political class they accuse of pushing the economy to the point of collapse.
+Hundreds of thousands of people have flooded the streets since Thursday, furious at a political class they accuse of pushing the economy to the point of collapse.
+People blocked roads for a fifth day across the country.

+Schools, banks and businesses were closed.
+Banks would remain shut on Tuesday.

+Hariri, addressing the protesters in a televised speech, said the measures agreed on Monday might not meet their demands but were a start towards achieving some of them.
+The government must work to recover the people's trust, he said.

 The protests have been extraordinary because of their size and geographic reach in a country where political movements are normally divided on sectarian lines and struggle to draw nationwide appeal.

 Lebanon has one of the world's highest levels of government debt as a share of economic output.
-The government includes most major parties under a power-sharing system that many Lebanese say has entrenched corruption and made it impossible to halt waste.

-Protests continued after the measures unveiled by Hariri in a televised speech from the presidential palace.

-The reforms included the symbolic step of halving the salaries of government ministers and lawmakers, as well as moves towards implementing long-delayed changes seen as vital to putting Lebanon's public finances on a sustainable path.

-"We have today taken steps to fight corruption, fight waste, we have made big projects," Hariri said, adding that the moves were not designed to get people out of the street and the government must work to win back the confidence of the people.

-"Lies, lies, lies," said another protester who declined to give his name.
-"They have been governing for a long time.
-If they had wanted, they could have done anything."
+The government includes most major parties, run by politicians widely perceived to have mobilized state resources and influence for their own gain.

+The economy has been hit by political paralysis and regional conflicts, compounded by strains in the financial system that have risen as capital flows into the country have slowed down.
+Unemployment among the under 35s runs at 37%.

+International donors last year pledged $11 billion to help Lebanon finance a major program of capital investment aimed at reviving the economy, conditional on reforms.
+Hariri said the decisions taken on Monday would satisfy donors and the government would approve within three weeks the first phase of the capital investment program.

-The government approved a 2020 budget with no new taxes and a deficit of around 0.6% compared to the targeted level of around 7% for 2019, Hariri said.
+The government approved a 2020 budget with no new taxes and a deficit of around 0.6% of national output, Hariri said, describing this as a historic achievement.
+The deficit for 2019 is around 7% of GDP.

-Cost-cutting steps included abolishing the ministry of information and other public institutions immediately and merging other unnecessary ones to save money.

-The government also approved the establishment before the end of the year of a committee to fight corruption.

 Lebanon's large banking sector would contribute 5.1 trillion Lebanese pounds ($3.4 billion) to deficit reduction, including through an increase in the tax on bank profits, Hariri said.